The World-Famous Studio Tour at Universal Studios Hollywood is a 60-minute tram ride to explore a real working movie studio behind the scenes.

 VIP Backlot Access

-Opt for Universal Studios Hollywood’s VIP Tour, which includes exclusive access to the Universal Studios Backlot, if you want to get an even closer look behind the scenes.
+Opt for Universal Studios Hollywood’s VIP Tour, which includes exclusive access to the Universal Studios Backlot, if you want to get a closer look behind the scenes.

 You can access areas not available to regular ticket holders with the VIP Tour ticket.

-You will tour the movie industry’s busiest sets in a special trolley and disembark to explore some of the famous outdoor locations.
+You will tour the movie industry’s busiest sets in a special trolley and disembark to explore famous outdoor locations.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.